-- Mention Chat Participants by name during sessions – I’ve really seen chat windows erupt when speakers start calling out NAMES of individuals that use the event chat system.
-This is a guaranteed way to grow connections and engagement!
+- Mention Chat Participants by name during sessions – I’ve seen chat windows erupt when speakers start calling out NAMES of individuals that use the event chat system.
+These chat name drops are a guaranteed way to grow connections and engagement!

 Don’t Forget Your Vendors!